Can I use laundry detergent to wash my car?

 Risks of Using Household Cleaners on Cars

 The risks extend beyond just the paint.
-When you perform a car hand wash with household cleaners, you risk damaging various components of the exterior detailing profile:
+When you perform a car hand wash with household cleaners, you risk damaging various components of the exterior detailing profile and also compromise proper hand wash car technique that professionals follow:

 • Rubber Seals: The degreasers in laundry soap can dry out the rubber seals around your windows and doors, leading to cracks and eventually leaks.